 We will be monitoring the situation daily and in any event, we will remain in contact with service users to keep you informed of any actions that we may need to take.
 Our primary concern is making sure that our service user’s care is delivered safely.
 We hope that you will understand that where changes are required to maintain safety we will be making these decisions with you in mind and in line with the very best advice.

-Individual service users will have received this information in the form of a letter from their local Heritage Healthcare office with further information on how their care may be affected.
+Individual service users will receive this information in the form of a letter with further information on how their care may be affected.